gmitis/ADIS_project24/README.md

 ## System Deployment
-For the deployment of the services we are using docker-compose in unison with docker swarm.
+For the deployment of the services we are using docker-compose in unison with docker swarm for the management of the cluster resources.
 To deploy the system on your machine follow the next steps:

 ### Step 1: Install dependencies